yoogottamk/visudoku/README.md

  - Took [a course on ml](https://www.coursera.org/learn/machine-learning)
  - Tried to make it recognize the digits, failed terribly
  - Realised that digit extraction is really bad, rewrote it
+ - Wrote a [solarized-dark theme usercss](https://github.com/YoogottamK/jupyter-notebook-solarized-dark) for jupyter notebook and jupyterlab

 #### winter'19
  - Tried digit recognition again, using a CNN, accuracy: 9%